 German Shorthaired Pointer

 Although they do not look particularly similar to Doberman dogs, Vizslas are very close in their nature.
 They are particularly playful and energetic.
 They are a purebred breed of dog with a lot of love to give.
-They have high energy levels just like a Doberman and so make a great choice if you or your family are particularly active.
+They have high energy levels, just like a Doberman, making a great choice if you or your family are particularly active.

 As their name suggests, Pharaoh hounds are an ancient breed that was commonly owned by Pharaohs.
 They are roughly the same size as Dobermans, albeit ever so slightly shorter.
 They are a very easy dog to own but, like Dobermans, are still very clever.
 Additionally, they have the same “noble” sense about them and are very elegant dogs.
 They are also adaptable to smaller living situations.